bdongmd/atlas-run3-multitops-bsm-joboptions/README.md

 source setup.sh
 bash run.sh
 ```
-Arguments can be provided in the following order: DSID, number of events, COM energy (in GeV), random seed, input LHE file.
+Arguments can be provided in the following order: DSID, number of events, COM energy (in GeV), random seed, gridpack mode ,input LHE file.

 ## Batch submission
 On DESY NAF modify `run_batch.sh` to include DSIDs of choice and run: